Plouni/smash_wav_to_pcm/Readme.md

 # smash_wav_to_pcm

 Generate pcm files from songs found in smashcustommusic.net
 Why this website?
-Because it has looping points for almost every song!
+Because it has looping points for almost every song.
 And with Python it's easy to download the song, retrieve the looping points and use it to generate a pcm file!

 ## Requirements